eclipsesource/tabris-js/doc/widget-basics.md

 ## Animations

 All widgets have the method [`animate(properties, options)`](api/Widget.md#animateproperties-options).
 It expects a map of properties to animate (akin to the `set` method), and a set of options for the animation itself.
+All animated properties are set to their target value as soon as the animation starts.
+Therefore, calling `get` will always return either the start or target value, never one in between.
-Currently, only the properties `transform` and `opacity` can be animated
+Only the properties `transform` and `opacity` can be animated.

 Each animate call will be followed by up to two events fired on the widget: